MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 It starts by downloading the trained model from github and saving it to disk.
 Then it loads it and pass it to GPU or CPU.

-When the api recieves an input review it passes it to the `predict_sentiment` function.
+When the api receives an input review it passes it to the `predict_sentiment` function.
 This function is responsible of representing the raw text in a matrix format and feeding it to the model.

 ```python
 from ml.model import CharacterLevelCNN